dstuck/lambda_word_count_test/README.md

 Sample for running a lambda to read txt files dropped into a lambda and write out word_counts to a db in rds

+Several systems were set up using the aws console rather than scripts which makes this project difficult to practically reproduce:
+- an s3 bucket
+- security groups
+- a lambda function
+- the lambda function role
+- the mysql table was configured in MySQLWorkbench

 Requirements:
 jq
 - `brew install jq`